 Build an Effective Last Slide of Your Presentation

 "Thank you" slides for presentations can create a solid finish.
-They indicate a clear end and show a sense of gratitude toward your audience.
+They signal a clear end and show a sense of gratitude toward your audience.
 Thank you PowerPoint slides continue to be the most popular choice.

 But, remember: a "thank you" slide for your presentation may not be the best choice.
 There are certain situations where they work perfectly as the last slide of a presentation, sure.
 But if you want to start a conversation or call your audience to action, choose another option.

 With the help of a PowerPoint template, you've got pre-built "thank yous" for presentation slides.
-Don't forget to try out a template from Envato Elements or GraphicRiver if you want to use the perfect pre-built end slide.
+Don't forget to try out a template from Envato Elements if you want to use the perfect pre-built end slide.
 Why not download one today?